 - Percentage – Display the final result of the quiz as a percentage.

-- Right / Wrong – Create a quiz with one or more correct answers to each question, with the correct answer highlighted in results.
+- Right / Wrong – Create a quiz with one or more correct answers to each question, with the correct answer highlighted in the results.

-Next, you can choose how long the feedback is displayed.
 Feedback is a special message that appears after a user has answered a question.
+The options are:

-The options are: Don’t display feedback, 10 seconds, and until the user presses the Next button.
+- Until the user presses the Next button.

-Simply click the option you want, and then hit the Save button.
+Simply click the option you want and then hit the ‘Save’ button.

-Simply click on the template style you like, and click the Choose Style button to continue.
+Simply select the template you like and click the ‘Choose Style’ button to continue.

 This will take you to Thrive’s Live Questions Editor.

-To add the first question to your quiz, click on the Add Question button in the top-left corner of the screen.
+To add the first question to your quiz, click on the ‘Add Question’ button in the top left corner of the screen.

 - Multiple choice with buttons